fairDataSociety/fairdrive-theapp/docs/DEVELOPMENT.md

 ### Configuration

 Before running the application, it should be properly configured.
-To do so, create the `.env` file in the root directory of the project.
+To do so, create the `.env.local` file in the root directory of the project.

 Minimal configuration required for running the application locally are the following keys: